-Augarten is a large public park with gardens, recreation and general green area in the second district (Leopoldstadt) in Vienna.
+Augarten is a large public park with gardens, recreation, and a general green area in the second district (Leopoldstadt) in Vienna.
 With the size of almost 53 hectares, it is one of the biggest parks in Vienna.
-It is also the oldest Baroque styled garden in the city.
-Apart from manicured floral arrangements, the park features expansive lawns and spacious avenues of chestnut, linden, ash and maple trees, that are perfect for easy stroll in the shade during the summer.
+It is also the oldest Baroque-style garden in the city.
+Apart from manicured floral arrangements, the park features expansive lawns and spacious avenues of chestnut, linden, ash, and maple trees, that are perfect for an easy stroll in the shade during the summer.

-The park consists of four major areas: baroque style garden, forest type area, lawns and the original garden designed from 1900s.
+The park consists of four major areas: baroque style garden, forest type area, lawns, and the original garden designed from the 1900s.
 Here it is on the map of Vienna:

 Type of attraction: Public Park

 Built: First built in 1614, opened for public in 1775